bolt/bolt/.github/PULL_REQUEST_TEMPLATE.md

 Choosing a target branch
 ------------------------

-Bolt has a branching strategy that follow these fules:
+Bolt has a branching strategy that follow these rules:

  * `release/3.X` — "stable" branch (Note: `X` will be a number)
  * `release/3.Y` — "beta" branch (Note: `Y` will be a number, one greater than `X`)